How blogging (and social media) can help your business

 If your main aim of starting a blog is to capture more customers there are probably easier and less time consuming ways to do this (such as paid advertising); and blogging is of more value to some businesses than others.
 But people (and businesses) have different reasons for blogging.

-- give myself deadlines to make sure I write regularly (e.g. I try to write one blog article a week).
+- give myself deadlines to make sure I write regularly (e.g. one article a week)

-- get better at writing about subjects that I don’t find easy to write about (e.g. trying to make an article about how to produce accurate transcripts interesting is quite a challenge).
+- become better at writing about subjects that I don’t find easy to write about (e.g. trying to make an article about how to produce accurate transcripts interesting is quite a challenge)

-- publish articles that include key words that indirectly (via search engines) help promote my business (e.g. audio transcription, scribing, editing, proofreading).
+- publish articles that include key words that help promote my business via search engines (e.g. audio transcription, scribing, editing, proofreading)

-- display my skills and knowledge in scribing and editing, and my writing skills, indirectly promoting my business.
+- display my skills and knowledge in my subject areas; and by the fact I have written the articles, promoting my writing and editing skills i.e. my business.

-- complement and add value to my website with the aim of winning new clients.
+- add value to my website with the aim of impressing and winning new clients.